jw910731/RadianceCascade/README.md

 # Radiance Cascade Experiment
 Special thanks to [Learn Wgpu](https://sotrh.github.io/learn-wgpu) tutorial for thier boilerplate code.

-Models downloaded from Morgan McGuire's [Computer Graphics Archive](https://casual-effects.com/data) and other sources.
-(There're too many sources that I gather the models from, if your work appears in the resources directory and your name is not mentioned here, please let me know and I'll add your name.)
+There're too many sources that I gather the models from, if your work appears in the resources directory and your name is not mentioned here, please let me know and I'll add your name.